mattwheatley98/CLI-Project/README.md

 # CLI Project

-This is a very simple project that uses serial input and a shock detector to influence tasks relating to LED toggling, displaying information on an OLED display, using a temperature sensor, and triggering an ISR and deferring its interrupt.
+This is a very simple project that uses serial input and a shock detector to influence tasks relating to LED toggling, displaying information on an OLED display, using a temperature sensor, and triggering an ISR with a deferred interrupt.

-The main features of this project are as follows:
+The main features of this project include:

-1. **OLED SPI Information Display.** The display has three separate areas for displaying: the status of each LED, read temperature and humidity values, and all serial input.
+1. **OLED SPI Information Display.** The display has three separate areas for displaying: the status of each LED, temperature and humidity values, and all serial input.
 2. **LED Toggling.** There are five LEDs in this project and four of them can be toggled with serial commands.
-The LEDs can be toggled individually, or all at once, and each LEDs status will be reflected on the display.
+The LEDs can be toggled individually, or all at once, and each LED's status will be reflected on the display.
-3. **Temperature & Humidity Reading.** Every quarter second, the current area's temperature and humidity is read and shown on the display.
+3. **Temperature & Humidity Reading.** Every second, the room's temperature and humidity is read and shown on the display.
 4. **Deferred Interrupts.** When a shock is detected, interrupts will be deferred to the display and LED tasks.
-The display will begin blinking a message that an interrupt occurred, while the LEDs blink in tandem.
+The LEDs will blink on and off during the interrupt and the display will blink an message that an interrupt occurred.

 ## OLED SPI Information Display
 Display Overview  | Serial Input Display